 Ah, the rebellious teen phase.
 As children grow older, they start to become more independent, meaning parents often have less direct influence over their child’s oral care.
-Adolescents are often too busy with school, extracurriculars, and social activities for parents to micromanage their dental health, so they need to be responsible for caring for their own teeth.
+Adolescents are often too busy with school, extracurricular, and social activities for parents to micromanage their dental health, so they need to be responsible for caring for their own teeth.
 Too frequently, this leads to cavities and missed dental appointments.
 To avoid these problems from progressing into serious ones, here are 6 ways to help your child’s dental care remains a priority through their teenage years.

 1. Keep dental supplies handy.

 Teens may be independent, but they probably aren’t buying their own dental supplies.
 It’s important to throw out or recycle your toothbrush about every 3 months because bacteria can build up and bristles can wear away if the toothbrush is kept longer than that.
-Keep plenty of toothpaste, toothbrushes, floss, and mouth rinse handy for your teens, so they don’t have any excuses for not taking care of their teeth.
+Keep plenty of toothpaste, toothbrushes, floss, and mouth rinse handy for your teens treatment, so they don’t have any excuses for not taking care of their teeth.

 2. Get an orthodontic consultation.